-Keeping children safe is a high priority for Police Scotland and we remain committed to focusing on engagement with children and young persons and preventing them from harm through initiatives including 'Choices For Life' and working with schools and developing outcome based solutions, including the development of our Police Scotland Youth Volunteers programme.
+Keeping children safe is a high priority for Police Scotland and we remain committed to focusing on engagement with children and young persons.
+Initiatives including 'Choices For Life' and working with schools and developing outcome based solutions, including the development of our Police Scotland Youth Volunteers programme, assist in preventing them from coming to harm.